Skip to main content Skip to main navigation

 Scope and Content Note

-MENA Hub is a website containing feminist guides, knowledge tools, videos, and infographics on various feminist issues that WILPF developed in the Middle East and North Africa (MENA).
-Also contains the Political is Personal podcast.
-Also contains a Trello Board created by WILPF related to their In Solidarity with Ukraine campaign, created in response to the Russian invasion of Ukraine in February 2022.
+This component also includes their Caesura podcast which analyzed the poetry of Colombian poet Ángela Ramos; a website focusing on feminist guides, knowledge tools, videos, and infographics on various feminist issues that WILPF developed in the Middle East and North Africa (MENA); the Political is Personal podcast; a Trello board created by WILPF related to their In Solidarity with Ukraine campaign, created in response to the Russian invasion of Ukraine in February 2022; a website made up of a series of essays that analyzed the impact the General Framework Agreement for Peace, also known as the Dayton Peace Agreement, that brokered peace in Bosnia and Herzegovina; and a the WILPF-US campaign related to the use of herbicides on crops.

 Accruals